MCT-master/mct-master.github.io/_posts/2020-10-17-aleksati-samtar.md

 </figure>

 # Design
-You trigger samples in the SamTar by hitting the only string currently available on the guitar.
-Simple.
-Furthermore, the hit does not only trigger the samples but also adjusts the gain and amplitude of the sample played.
-Another feature that is controlled by this trigger is a sample-and-hold function.
+To trigger samples on the SamTar you basically hit the only string currently available on the instrument.
+Simple enough.
+The hits do not only trigger the samples but also adjusts the gain and amplitude of the samples played.
+Another feature that is controlled by the main trigger mechanism is a sample-and-hold function.
 If you play two consecutive "notes" at a certain speed, the current sample will hold.

 <!--
 <figure style="float: none">